 9 The family I am working with tell me that they watch their children playing all the time.
 How can I be clear about what’s different about in Watch Me Play! ?

-Use the Welcome to Watch Me Play! video, the Short Guide to Watch Me Play! or the manual for parents, to explain the approach to parents.
+Use the Welcome to Watch Me Play! video, the Short Guide to Watch Me Play! or the Manual for Parents, to explain the approach to parents.
 Make sure you are clear about what Watch Me Play! involves- following each step makes it more likely that families will enjoy and continue with the approach.
 Talk through with the parents each step of the approach and explore any questions or doubts they have.
 Explore their thoughts and questions what is different in this approach.

 While you are developing your practice, write detailed notes on each session with a family and look at the notes before each visit, so that you can give clear guidance to parents or carers.
 For many parents and carers, taking an interest without teaching is different and can be difficult, especially at first.
 For some families, providing undivided attention, not doing anything else at the same time as watching their child play, is challenging.
 If the 5 steps in Watch Me Play! aren’t possible, it may be helpful to focus on just one step at a time, starting with creating a quiet, distraction-free space where the baby or child can relax and play freely.